rust-lang/book/second-edition/src/ch03-05-control-flow.md

 ## Summary

 You made it!
-That was a sizable chapter: you learned about variables, scalar and `if` expressions, and loops!
+That was a sizable chapter: you learned about variables, scalar and compound data types, functions, comments, `if` expressions, and loops!
 If you want to practice with the concepts discussed in this chapter, try building programs to do the following:

 * Convert temperatures between Fahrenheit and Celsius.
 * Generate the nth Fibonacci number.